JeffreyBLewis/ps209/README.md

 # ps209
-R package for ps209 students
+An R package for ps209 students

 Provides functions useful for students of UCLA Political Science 209 in Winter 2019.
 At the moment, the package provides only one function, `step_through_pipes`.
 The purpose of `step_through_pipes` is to provide a convenient way to